 Assuming that certain problems are going to disappear after getting sober is a classic mistake that you might make before or after addiction treatment or going through a rehab program.
 This is no less true regarding anger and how you cope with it after getting clean from drugs and alcohol.

-Previous trauma or occurring disorders in all likelihood led to seeking out substances to ease the pain and buffer negative thoughts or feelings.
-This idea becomes another hugely important factor in “treating” anger, because ultimately anger is a natural human emotion and not always avoidable.
-The issue lies when the behavioral consequences or relationships with friends or family members become disastrous or toxic.
+Previous trauma or persistent disorders are what, in all likelihood, led the individual to seek out substances to ease the pain and buffer negative thoughts or feelings.
+Addressing this idea becomes another hugely important factor in “treating” anger, because ultimately anger is a natural human emotion and by extension inevitable.
+The issue lies with the behavioral consequences or relationships with friends or family members becoming disastrous or toxic.

 What Lies Beneath Anger